-\Paragraph{Accuracy for the CBCD dataset} We used the dataset of the CBCD approach~\cite{li-cbcd}, which involves 53 C language clone sets containing bugs.
-Note that we also referred the NCDSearch dataset~\cite{ishio-ncdsearch} for the location information of the bugs in the CBCD dataset.
+We used the dataset of the CBCD approach~\cite{li-cbcd}, which involves 53 C language clone sets containing bugs.
+Note that we also referred to the NCDSearch dataset~\cite{ishio-ncdsearch} for the location information of the bugs in the CBCD dataset.
 Out of these 53 cases, we excluded 15 clone sets that did not exist within the same snapshot and evaluated the remaining 38 cases.
 The average precision and recall per bug were 0.281 and 0.289, respectively.
-While there are 69 correct bug locations to predict across the entire dataset, ICCheck has output 23 suggestions, 16 of which were correct.
+While there are 69 correct bug locations to predict across the entire dataset, ICCheck produced 23 suggestions, 16 of which were correct.
 Thus, the suggestion-based precision was 0.696, and recall was 0.232.
-The baseline approach, FLeCCS~\cite{mondal-fleccs}, reports a precision and recall of of around 0.6 and 0.5, respectively.
-In conclusion, although the evaluation targets differs, \textit{the precision of ICCheck was comparable to the evaluation results of FLeCCS.}
+The baseline approach, FLeCCS~\cite{mondal-fleccs}, reports a precision and recall of around 0.6 and 0.5, respectively.
+Although the obtained precision, including that of the baseline approach, is not particularly high, this may partly stem from our design choice of a lightweight, on-demand approach that analyzes a single snapshot rather than maintaining historical clone data across versions.
+Despite this trade-off, ICCheck's suggestion mechanism provides practically useful interactive assistance by identifying potentially overlooked clone modifications in practical development scenarios.

+In conclusion, although the evaluation targets differ, \textit{the precision of ICCheck was comparable to the evaluation results of FLeCCS.}